Alan Wenkus: Screenwriting credits

 Wenkus is known as a researcher and producer.
-Among his most recent screen credits, Wenkus co-wrote and co-executive produced Universal's Straight Outta Compton, the N.W.A biopic directed by F. Gary Gray.
+Among his screen credits, Wenkus co-wrote and co-executive produced Universal's Straight Outta Compton, the N.W.A biopic directed by F. Gary Gray.
 Wenkus has also written several other screenplays in development including a remake of the film, Dolemite, and recently researched and wrote the screenplay, Teddy Ballgame, about the life of Boston Red Sox slugger and war hero Ted Williams.
 His upcoming projects include the authorized John Fogerty Creedence Clearwater Revival biopic Fortunate Son.

 As an uncredited “script doctor”, Wenkus has done rewrites and polishes on several studio film projects.
 He also co-wrote the screenplay Private Resort for Johnny Depp.
 The film also stars actor Rob Morrow and Andrew Dice Clay.

 On May 13, 2015, it was announced at the Cannes Film Festival that Wenkus was writing and producing the big screen biopic, No Show Jones, about country music legend George Jones.

 In September 2015, Wenkus signed a deal to write the screenplay to the New York Times bestseller, Code Name: Johnny Walker.
 The book was co-written by American Sniper author Jim DeFelice.

 In January 2016, Wenkus was nominated for a Writers Guild of America Award for Best Original Screenplay and an Academy Award for Best Original Screenplay as part of the screenwriting team that wrote Straight Outta Compton.